rudra2585r1/Automated-Financial-Report-Analysis-System/README.md

 ## Current Limitation

 At the moment, the system analyzes **one financial report at a time**.
-I am currently working on improving the system so that it can **process and analyze multiple financial documents simultaneously**.
+I am currently working on improving the system so that it can **process and analyze multiple financial documents simultaneously**.It's slower to give analysis of the report.

 ---